NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![OpenVPN Server](images/OpenVPNServer.png)

-OpenVPN server configured directly in pfSense for secure remote access.
-Tunnels use **AES-256 encryption** for all data in transit.
+OpenVPN server running directly on pfSense for remote access.
+All tunnels use **AES-256 encryption** end to end.

 ---